-This instrument is generally made of brass, bronze, copper zinc or bell metal and is connected with a copper cord which passes through holes in centre, and produces rhythmic tinkling sounds when struck together.
-The pitch of the sound varies according to the weight, size and material of the construction.
-While playing the instrument a player cam also look to adjust the timbre by varying the point of contact.
+Typically crafted from brass, bronze, copper, zinc, or bell metal, the Manjira is connected with a copper cord passing through holes in the center.
+When struck together, it produces rhythmic tinkling sounds.
+The pitch of the sound varies based on the weight, size, and material used in its construction.
+Moreover, the timbre of the instrument can be adjusted by varying the point of contact during play.

-The Manjira also consists of wooden frame with two straight, long handles that connect to each other with two short wooden handles; the open space between the long handles has a wooden separator that separates two rows of three brass cymbal.
-There are also small cymbals fixed into wood blocks forming another type of instrument also known as khartal.
+The Manjira consists of a wooden frame with two straight, long handles connecting to each other through two short wooden handles.
+A wooden separator within the open space between the long handles separates two rows of three brass cymbals.
+Additionally, small cymbals fixed into wood blocks form another type of instrument known as khartal.